Table of Contents

 View on Amazon.com ➜

-Ever wanted to bring your phone into the ocean to take a few selfies?
-Now you can with this waterproof pouch that features a simple snap and lock closure to keep out water and sand.
-As a bonus, you’ll still have full use of your touchscreen and camera!
+Ever wanted to bring your phone into the ocean to take a few underwater selfies?
+Now you can!
+This waterproof phone pouch features a simple snap-and-lock closure that will keep your phone safe from water and sand.
+You’ll still have full use of your touchscreen and camera to record epic underwater videos (with sound).

 View on Amazon.com ➜

-If you’re planning to bring your devices anywhere near the water they should be waterproof, and they should float!
-Imagine your phone sinking to the bottom of the ocean… Not fun.
-These float straps are made for keeping small devices like cameras and phones afloat so that you can retrieve them more easily.
-They’re also comfortable to wear on your wrist to prevent your devices from falling in the first place!
+Imagine your phone sinking to the bottom of the ocean, getting stuck in a sharp coral reef, or being unretrievable… Not fun.
+These float straps are made to keep small devices like cameras and phones afloat so that you can recover them easily.
+Wear them on your wrist to prevent them from falling in the first place!

 Float Straps for Devices